Select therapeutic use:

 Adults and Children:

 CNS or psychiatric disturbances.
 QTc prolongation.
-Hepatic impairment: moderate or severe: not recommended; mild: use caution.
-Monitor liver function before and during therapy in patients with underlying diseases (eg, hepatitis B or C coinfection, marked transaminase elevations, being treated with other hepatotoxic drugs).
+Underlying hepatic disease (including hepatitis B or C coinfection).
+Hepatic impairment: moderate or severe: not recommended; mild: monitor.
+Monitor liver function before and during therapy in all patients; consider discontinuing in persistent serum transaminase elevations to >5×ULN and discontinue if elevation is accompanied by signs/symptoms of hepatitis or hepatic decompensation.
 History of seizures.
 Monitor cholesterol and triglycerides before starting and periodically thereafter.
 Discontinue if severe rash (w. blistering, desquamation, mucosal involvement, or fever) occurs.
 Obtain (–) pregnancy test before starting; use adequate (barrier + hormonal) contraception during and for 12 weeks after discontinuation.
 Elderly.
-Pregnancy: avoid esp. during 1st trimester.
+Embryo-fetal toxicity.
+Pregnancy: avoid (esp. during 1st trimester).
 Nursing mothers: not recommended.

 Non-nucleoside reverse transcriptase inhibitor.